Table of Contents

 How Is Fault Determined After a Car Accident?

-Not all car accidents, however, are so clearly determined.
-Drivers often disagree about who is at fault.
-This is further complicated when the police, insurance companies and courts may make different determinations about who was responsible.
+However, how to determine fault in a car accident is not always so clear.
+Other situations can involve actions by both drivers and can depend on a host of factors to determine fault.
+Drivers also often disagree about who is at fault.
+This scenario is further complicated when the police, insurance companies and courts may make different determinations about who was responsible.

 How Police Determine Fault